 By partnering with our Algeria PEO, New Horizons’ team of local experts can provide assistance for drafting strong employment contracts that are compliant with local regulations.

 Working hours in Algeria

-Normal working hours in Algeria 40 hours from Saturday to Wednesday, with Thursday and Friday as days of rest.
+Normal working hours in Algeria 40 hours from Sunday to Thursday, with Friday and Saturday as days of rest.
 If employees work over their normal hours by at least 20%, then they are entitled to 150% of normal pay.